CDR1138/ticket-lifecycle/README.md

 Ticket creation form used by the customer or end user This is the ticket as described by the user.
 With this, you should have enough information on the issue.
 If not, please contact the person who issued the ticket and communicate with them to better understand the issue.
   Once you've corrected the issue, you're able to close out the ticket by listing it as resolved.
 If you are unable to correct the issue, you can escalate the ticket further.
 Remember to keep the customer or user apprised of the progress of the ticket as well.
 Good communication helps immensely with customer-facing relations.

+  Tickets are submitted by the customer or end user.
+They will fill out a contact information form with their name and phone number, and select a topic from a drop down list.
+Note that they may select the wrong topic when submitting, but this is something that you can fix while triaging the ticket.

 </p>
 <br />
 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/9f6ea9d9-1de5-4ea6-99a2-9719d7aff01a" />